Crystal-GFN: sampling crystals with desirable properties and constraints: Background

-\paragraph{Composition} We call composition the set of all atom types comprised in the crystal's unit cell, introduced in their respective quantities.
+\paragraph{Composition} We call composition the set of all atom types comprised in the crystal's unit cell, with their respective quantities.

 \paragraph{Space group} The specific arrangements of atoms in a crystal will generate some degree of symmetry.
-Symmetry is achieved when an operation is applied to an initial arrangement of atoms and leave it unchanged.
+Symmetry is achieved when one or more operations exist that leave the initial arrangement of atoms unchanged.
 The combination of all present symmetry elements in a crystal indicates its space group.
 A space group element can be described as a tuple $\pr{\mathbf{W}, \mathbf{t}}$, where $\mathbf{W}$ is the orthogonal matrix and $\mathbf{t}$ the translation vector.
 An element maps a vector $\mathbf{x} \in \mathbb{R}^n$ to $\mathbf{W} \mathbf{x} +\mathbf{t}$.
-In three dimensions, space groups are classified into 230 types.
+In 3D, space groups are classified into 230 types.